selkieupsilon/euroismar-custom/README.md

   * also works as a JS include in header, but have other JS that has to be added end of page, so put it all there.

 ## EUROISMAR-specific branding and customizations
-* sitewide CSS - changed background colour of header to EUROISMAR green (CSS)
+* sitewide CSS - changed background colour of header to EUROISMAR green (CSS in customization directory)
 * added extra instructions for abstract submitters for Markdown/LaTeX superscripts and subscripts (submission.html template)
 * branded login page to ensure that visitors know they are still on EUROISMAR site (login_page.html template)
 * hardcoded error page to return to EUROISMAR homepage instead of Indico category view (error.html)